 The FCC is seeking public input on draft rules that would codify and supplement existing principles to safeguard the Internet’s openness.
 This process is intended to secure and protect the many economic and social benefits of the open Internet by preventing anyone from restricting the free flow of lawful content and applications online.

-FMC and net neutralityFMC has been working on this issue through our Rock the Net campaign since 2007.
-FMC has long advocated for policies that help artists reach potential audiences without the bottlenecks and gatekeepers so common to the original music industry.
-Our support of Net Neutrality reflects an ongoing commitment to a legitimate digital music marketplace where artists have access and fans can find the music they want.
 Now is the time!With a new FCC in place – and a majority of commissioners in favor of codifying the net neutrality principles – musicians and the public have a remarkable opportunity to to play a part in achieving public policy that serves their interests.
-How you can participateLook, we know this policy stuff isn’t easy.
-That’s why we’ve built an online form to help musicians, composers, songwriters and indie record label owners like yourself file a public comment in the FCC’s Net Neutrality/Preserving an Open Internet proceeding.
-The form has nine text boxes, each with explanatory text that match some of the many questions that the FCC is asking of the public in this NPRM.
-All you have to do is type your own thoughts into each box, and hit “save”.
-We’ll make sure that it’s filed at the FCC in the proper proceeding.
+How musicians can participateLook, we know this policy stuff isn’t easy.
+That’s why we built an online form that helped dozens of musicians, composers, songwriters and indie record label owners like yourself file a public comment in the FCC’s Net Neutrality/Preserving an Open Internet proceeding.
+The form had nine text boxes, each with explanatory text that match some of the many questions that the FCC is asking of the public in this NPRM.
+Musicians typed in their own thoughts into each box, and hit “save”.
+We made sure that comments were filed at the FCC in the proper proceeding.
 Some pointers:

 |